edbury/gremlin-camp/src/site/notes/spaces/mosh/BYOC.md

 A checklist for between-session solo play might look something like:

 1. Take Shore Leave
-  - Decide on a Port Class based on your credits available.
-Debt rules and NPC intervention won't be available during solo play.
+  - Decide on a Port Class based on your available credits.
   - Resolve Shore Leave as normal.
-We trust you.
 2. Seek medical attention.
   - You'll want to heal those wounds and remove any conditions you have... if you can pay.
 3. Pay for Skill Training
   - If you have the credits and you're not currently learning a skill, now is the time to pay for your training.
 4. Go shopping.
-  - It's time to spend those hard-earned credits.
   - Consider any items available in the PSG available at the listed price.

+Some tables may take Shore Leave together rather than asynchronously.

+#### For campaign play

+Additional Shore Leave options may be available during campaign play or at a Warden's discretion.
+You may wish to mark these encounters in your log.

 ## State of this Document

 This document is an early work-in-progress.
-I'm currently soliciting feedback from Wardens and Players to get this ready for play-testing.

 ### To Do

 - [ ] Add sections for playing with expanded TKG content and possible shared lore.
 For ex, assuming Prospero's Dream as a home base for characters.
 - [ ] Review all of the naming and language in this doc.
 Is BYOC right?
-Something like the Pathfinder Society might be more apt, tho this is all unofficial.